 The mesh upper material looks like it could rip easily.
-More than 500km later though, there are no tears.
+More than 1,000 kilometres (625 miles) later though, there are no tears.
 The grey flashing on the sides of the shoe looks like it could be reflective, but it is not.
 Three eyelet holes and two loopholes (on either side) are used to hold the laces.
 Laces are flat in design with thin red piping along the edges.

-What is unique about the Xero HFS running shoe?
+What is unique about the Xero Shoes HFS?

 There is no instep in the insoles/no arch support, and this is the reason why so many who try this type of minimalist shoe experience pain in their arch (also known as plantar fasciitis).
 You definitely need to build up muscle and tendon strength in this area before running long mileage.

 The shoe is zero-drop (between the heel and the toe box).
 It is certainly noticeable, especially having used running shoes with 8mm drop previously.